vahidAK/PatMat/README.md

 **[NanoMethPhase](https://github.com/vahidAK/NanoMethPhase)**: To process methylation call results from nanopolish.
 **[Clair3](https://github.com/HKU-BAL/Clair3)**: To call variants from aligned nanopore reads.

 The workflow was developed using the above tools.
 However, you may use alternatives to each tool.
-Additional software tools are required to use Strand-seq (described in part 2).
+Additional software tools are required to use Strand-seq described in the [scripts/Strand-seq/](https://github.com/vahidAK/PatMat/tree/main/scripts/Strand-seq) README.

 Finally you need to use our tool in this repository "**PatMat.py**" to detect chromosome-scale parent-of-origin resolved haplotypes.
 You can clone the GitHub repository and use the PatMat.py.
 Before using PatMat.py you need to satisfy the following dependencies:
 [bgzip](http://www.htslib.org/doc/bgzip.html)